Karuvarakundu: History

 "Karu" means iron ore.
 The place where iron ore was excavated came to be known as Karu varum kundu, later shortened to Karuvarakundu.
 Swords and utensils made of iron were made here two thousand years ago, and exported to countries like Egypt, Rome, and Denmark.
 The people engaged in iron ore mining took the family name Aripanikkar.
 Karuvarakundu is known as the Jamshedpur of south India because of its extensive mining history.

 The Malabar rebellion of 1921 led to riots in Karuvarakundu.
 On 20 August 1921 the news that the British had fired at a mosque in Tirurangadi spread in Karuvarakundu, and protests against the British began.
 On the next day, a mob attacked the police station and seized weapons, leaving the police station and the tourist Bungalow on fire.
 The British army subsequently came to Karuvarakundu to suppress the rioters.
 The army barracks were first situated at Chembankunnu and later moved to Cambinkunnu, the current location of the Karuvarakundu Government Higher Secondary School.

 Geography

 Karuvarakundu is located on a sloping region near a forest.
 The mountains of the Western Ghats, which reach a height of 1250 metres above sea level, are located in the southeast of the Karuvarakundu Panchayath.
 The Olippuzha river, the longest river flowing through Karuvarakundu, originates in these mountains.
 The river Kallanpuzha, which also flows through Karuvarakundu, originates at a height of 1050m.

-The Karuvarakundu Panchayath covers an area 64.2 km2 and is part of the Nilambur subdivision of the Malappuram district.
+The Karuvarakundu Panchayath covers an area of 64.2 km2 and is part of the Nilambur subdivision of the Malappuram district.
 It is one of the main agricultural areas of the Malappuram district.
-It includes Kerala Estate, and shares borders with Amarambalam and Puthur (Palakkad) in the north, Puthur Panchayath in the east, Alanallur in the south and Kalikavu, Tuvvur, and Chokkad in the west.
+It includes Kerala Estate and shares borders with Amarambalam and Puthur (Palakkad) in the north, Puthur Panchayath in the east, Alanallur in the south and Kalikavu, Tuvvur, and Chokkad in the west.